natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :align: center

-Black hat hackers and white hat hackers both employ the same hacking methods and tools, especially when conducting external penetration tests (pen tests).
+Black hat hackers and white hat hackers both employ the same hacking methods and tools, especially, when conducting external penetration tests (pen tests).
 White hat hackers, however, want to assist a company in strengthening its security.
-White hack hackers will allow the company to see possible bugs in typical hardware and software and are important parts in hardening the technology we use everyday.
-They even regularly partipipate in bounty hacking competitions to earn easy income on there skills.
+White hat hackers will allow the company to see possible bugs in typical hardware and software and are important parts in hardening the technology we use everyday.
+They even, regularly, partipipate in bounty hacking competitions to earn easy income on there skills.
 Anyone should safely aim to be this kind of hacker as they even ask company permission as well.

 **Grey Hat Hacker (The Slightly Bad)**